14 Best Instagram Growth Tools That Actually Work (Updated May 2026)

 Iconosquare

-The competitor tracking feature is particularly useful — you can monitor how similar accounts in your niche are performing and identify content gaps or opportunities.
-Plans start at around $59/month, which puts it in the mid-to-premium range.
+The competitor tracking feature remains its strongest selling point: you can monitor how similar accounts in your niche are performing and identify content gaps or opportunities.

 Dash Social